 It only seems logical to pair it up with another branch that does the same thing – psychology.

 But don’t worry; while no amount of practice will turn any one of us into Picasso, being a top-notch copywriter is a talent that can be mastered.

-Therefore, if you would like to learn some essential tricks of the trade and explore the psychology side of marketing, this is a great place to start.
+Therefore, if you would like to learn some essential tricks of the trade and explore the psychology side of marketing and SaaS copywriting, this is a great place to start.

 1. Illusory Truth Effect